opsmill/infrahub/docs/tutorials/getting-started/historical-data.md

 Infrahub is built around an immutable storage engine which means that past values of the graph remain intact and it's always possible to go back in time to view a previous state.

-## Query the Admin account object before the merge.
+## Query the admin account object before the merge

 Using the time selection menu, next to the branch selection drop down, select a time (in UTC) before the branch `cr1234` has been merged.